the-turing-way/the-turing-way/book/website/project-design/filenaming.md

 ### Play well with default ordering

 To create a good default ordering adding a number or date at the beginning of the name is often a good idea.
 This keeps our files sorted in ascending order based on file versions or in chronological order.
 For instance, we often organize all our slide decks created on different dates in the same folder.
 To sort them by their date of creation, we can start the file names with `year-month-day` (for example `2020-02-21`).
 We recommend using something like the [ISO 8601 standard: YYYY-MM-DD](https://en.wikipedia.org/wiki/ISO_8601) for dates.
 If you use other numbers, we recommend left padding them with zeros, because your computer will order `003 < 004 < 020 < 100` as opposed to `100 < 20 < 3 < 4`.

 Naming folders according to a logical number can lead to a mess if the ordering changes in the future.
 For example, there is a folder with the book chapters `01_introduction`, `02_naming_files`, and `03_naming_folders`.
 The author writes a preface of the book and decides to squeeze it before the introduction chapter.
 This would mean that they will have to rename all the files to maintain the intended order.
 This happens a lot and clearly, this has more downsides than upsides.

 ## Checklist

-Here are some tips for naming files within a research project, which are both human- and machine-readable (taken from [Research Data Management at Princeton](https://libguides.princeton.edu/c.php?g=102546&p=930626))
+Here are some tips for naming files within a research project, which are both human- and machine-readable {cite}`Cowles2019Filenaming,Hodge2015Filenaming`:

 - [ ] Name your files consistently
 - [ ] Keep it short but descriptive